prashkn/Spark/README.md

 ```

 There are a few options.
 You can scan the given QR code on your phone and run the app like that (must be on the same wifi as your pc/laptop).
 You can also run a simulator.

+### Web View

+You can also view the app from the web (Best used on phones): https://cs409-spark.web.app/xw